chakri1293/ci_bot/README.md

 - Tavily and OpenAI integrations
 - MongoDB for persistent data storage

+## Summary

+This project focuses on **Competitive Intelligence and Real-Time News Synthesis**.
+It leverages a multi-agent architecture to process user queries and provide:
+- **Competitor insights** such as recent product launches, strategic updates, and innovations
+- **Industry-related news** offering a broader market perspective
+- **Blended intelligence**, combining both competitor and industry information to deliver a unified, context-aware summary

+The system helps users stay informed about market movements and competitor activities through automated information retrieval, summarization, and formatting for real-time insights.

 ## Process Flow

   The system is a **multi-agent architecture** orchestrated via `LangGraphOrchestrator`.